jacmoe/emacs.d/README.md

 ## How to use it ##

 See the [Emacs survival guide](emacs.org) where most of the keyboard commands are listed.
+It's easier to read if you open it in Emacs.
+I usually have it open in a buffer for whenever I am wondering what keyboard command to use.

-See my [Creative Writing with Emacs](https://jacmoes.wordpress.com/2019/09/24/creative-writing-with-emacs/) blog post.
+See my [Creative Writing with Emacs](https://jacmoes.wordpress.com/2019/09/24/creative-writing-with-emacs/) blog post for a more thorough explanation, and rationale, for using Emacs for creative writing.